A totally inconsequential blog post. Because I can.

 Top / Featured Image credits- emailed to me my Tim Owens, ask him where the heck it came from.
 Or just read the freaking graphic.
 That thing on the bottom?
 It’s called an Earl.
 There is a badge generator site, you don’t need Mozilla

 The post "Gimme a Badge!
-My First Discourse Feature Suggestion Baked In" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2015/08/gimme-a-badge/) on August 25, 2015.
+My First Discourse Feature Suggestion Baked In" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2015/08/gimme-a-badge/) on August 25, 2015.